CDCgov/lib-cloud-proxy-go/README.md

 # lib-cloud-proxy-go
-This library provides an easy, cloud-agnostic way to interact with cloud storage.
+This library provides an easy, cloud-agnostic way to interact with cloud blob/object storage and cloud secret stores.

 ## Intro
 The lib-cloud-proxy-go library is a rework of the [lib-cloud-proxy](https://github.com/CDCgov/lib-cloud-proxy) (Kotlin) library and is written in Golang.
 The design differs from the original library in the following ways:
 - It does not require any configuration yaml to determine the cloud provider.
-- Because it does not pre-configure the cloud provider, the user can create more than one instance of the CloudStorageProxy class to interact with different cloud providers simultaneously.
+- Because it does not pre-configure the cloud provider, the user can create more than one instance of each proxy class to interact with different cloud providers simultaneously.
 - It offers a function to copy files from one cloud provider to another.
-- The scope is limited to cloud storage (no messaging).
+- It does not include a messaging proxy.
+- It does include a proxy for retrieving secrets by secret ID/name.

-Currently, the cloud providers supported by this library are AWS (S3) and Azure (Azure Blob Storage).
+Currently, the cloud providers supported by this library are AWS (S3, Secrets Manager) and Azure (Azure Blob Storage, Azure Key Vault).

-## Usage
+## CloudStorageProxy Usage
 ### Obtaining a Proxy instance
 All interactions with cloud storage are done through the `CloudStorageProxy`.
 To obtain an instance of `CloudStorageProxy`, you call the `CloudStorageProxyFactory()` method